Svintooo/LEShortcutCreator/README.md

 ![alt text](https://raw.githubusercontent.com/Svinto/LEShortcutCreator/master/screenshot.png)

 ## Install Instructions
-Just download the file `LEShortcutCreator.cmd` and run it.
+Just download the file `LEShortcutCreator.cmd` and place it anywhere.

 If Locale Emulator is installed it will autodetect its location.
 Alternatively it can autodetect an uninstalled Locale Emulator if `LEShortcutCreator.cmd` is placed in the same directory.